johnston9/MS3-Shot-Caller/README.md

 ### Imagery
  - The site was designed to have a minimal straight to business slick slightly cinematic look.
-This was achieved by the use of right and reversed left narrow side panels on an offblack background.
+For this two narrow side panels containing a right and reversed left image of a cinematic lighting effect were placed on an offblack background.
-   The panels contain an images of a narrow window and it's blue lighting effect which act as a foreground to the complementing seemingly distant dark header box container which also has one of the images to which focus is drawn.
+   The images of a window filtering in blue lighting act as a foreground to the dark header box that contains a small version of the left image. and to which focus is drawn.
 The hope is that this achieves a feeling of cinematic lighting and depth.

 ### Wireframes